Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 * `MPD@availabilityStartTime` SHALL NOT change.
 * `Period@id` SHALL NOT change.
 * `Period@start` SHALL NOT change.
+* `Period@duration` SHALL NOT decrease but MAY increase or be added to a [=period=] that lacked it.
 * The adaptation sets present in a [=period=] (i.e. the set of `AdaptationSet@id` values) SHALL NOT change.
 * The functional behavior of a representation (identified by a matching `Representation@id` value) shall not change, neither in terms of metadata-driven behavior (including metadata inherited from adaptation set level) nor in terms of segment timing.

-Issue: Do we need to restrict to "extend-only" behavior? https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/224
+* `SegmentTemplate@presentationTimeOffset` SHALL NOT change.

-Issue: Review synchronization with 4.4.3.3
+Issue: Review synchronization with 4.4.3.3 - lots of clauses in there, possible that something got lost in translation.

 Additional restrictions can be defined by other parts of this document.